 Abstract

-Objective – To describe complications in dogs weighing <20kg treated for medial patellar luxation (MPL) and to determine risk factors associated with these complications.
+Objective – To describe complications in dogs weighing <20kg treated for medial patellar luxation and to determine risk factors associated with these complications.

 Methods – Medical records were reviewed and cases were grouped based on four techniques of stabilization for the tibial tuberosity transposition (TTT).
-Variables including animal signalment, clinical presentation, TTT technique, other surgical techniques and associated complications were investigated.
-Multiple logistic regression was used to determine the association of the same variables with specific complications such as tibial tuberosity fractures/avulsions, patellar reluxation and implant-related complications.
+Variables including animal signalment, clinical presentation, TTT technique, other concurrent surgical techniques and associated complications were investigated.
+Multiple logistic regression was used to determine the association of the same variables with specific complications such as tibial tuberosity fractures or avulsions, patellar reluxation and implant-related complications.

-Results – Of the 100 procedures presented, 37 suffered a complication.
+Results – Of the 100 procedures performed, 37 suffered a complication.
 There were no significant differences in the overall complication rate between TTT stabilization techniques.
 Preservation of the tibial tuberosity distal cortical attachment was associated with a reduced risk of implant-related complications whereas adding a medial release to the surgical techniques was associated an increased risk of medial patellar reluxation.
 The type of trochleoplasty performed did not affect the complication rate.

 Conclusions – In the current study a high rate of complications was found in dogs <20kg undergoing medial patellar luxation surgery.
 Performing a medial release and preserving the distal cortical attachment of the tibial tuberosity were the only variables associated respectively with an increase and a reduction in the risk of postsurgical complications.